Provinces and territories of Canada: Territorial evolution

 "O Canada we stand on guard for thee".
 Stained glass, Yeo Hall, Royal Military College of Canada.
 Featuring arms of the Canadian provinces and territories as of 1965.

 Ontario, Quebec, New Brunswick, and Nova Scotia were the original provinces, formed when three British North American colonies federated on July 1, 1867, into the Dominion of Canada and by stages began accruing the indicia of sovereignty from the United Kingdom.
 (Ontario and Quebec had been united as the Province of Canada from 1841 to 1867.)
 Over the next six years, Manitoba (1870), British Columbia (1871), and Prince Edward Island (1873) joined as provinces.

 The British Crown had claimed two large areas, known as Rupert's Land and the North-Western Territory, northwest of the original Dominion and assigned them to the Hudson's Bay Company.
 In 1870, the company relinquished its claims for £300,000 (CND$1.5 million), assigning the vast territory to the government of Canada.
 The area entered confederation as the Province of Manitoba and the North-West Territories.

-The North-West Territories encompassed all of current northern and western Canada except for the British holdings in the Arctic islands, the Colony of British Columbia, and the original Province of Manitoba, a small area in the south of today's province (which expanded to its present size in 1912).
+The North-West Territories encompassed all of current northern and western Canada except for the British Arctic Territories in the Arctic Archipelago, the Colony of British Columbia, and the original Province of Manitoba, a small area in the south of today's province (which expanded to its present size in 1912).
 It also included the northern two-thirds of Ontario and Quebec.

 In 1880, the British claims to the Arctic islands were transferred to Canada, adding to the size of the North-West Territories.
 In 1898, the Yukon Territory, renamed "Yukon" in 2003, was carved from the area surrounding the Klondike gold fields.
 In September 1905, a portion of the North-West Territories south of the 60th parallel north became the provinces of Alberta and Saskatchewan.
 In 1912, the boundaries of Quebec, Ontario, and Manitoba were expanded northward: Manitoba's to the 60° parallel, Ontario's to Hudson Bay and Quebec's to encompass the District of Ungava.